 Search the VKP Birth & Confirmation Records

-Volhynia, Kiev and Podolia Parishes
+Volhynia, Kiev and Podolia Lutheran Parishes

 This database is an index of:

-• Births for Rozyszcze parish for the missing years 1865, 1871, and 1884.
+• Births for Rozyszcze parish for the years 1862 to 1914.

-• Confirmations for Rozyszcze parish for the years 1862 to 1886.
+• Confirmations for Rozyszcze parish for the years 1862 to 1935. (see the note below)

-• Births for Wladimir-Wolynsk parish for the years 1891 to 1895 – with an index of names only for the year 1896.
+• Births for Wladimir-Wolynsk parish for the years 1891 to 1899, 1902, 1908.

 You can also search the Marriage and Death databases.